mickfuzz/phd4/_posts/2021-03-27-concrete-frameworks.md

 -->

 <!-- ### Context of Teaching Computing in the UK -->
+The promotion of Computational Thinking has been a key factor in the presentation of the UK's current computing curriculum.
 Computational Thinking started to gain wider attention when the academic and computer scientist Jeanette Wing began to promote it as a concept and approach that could be useful beyond the field of computing.
 Wing's perspective is that "everyone... can benefit from thinking like a computer scientist" -@wing_computational_2008.
 Computational Thinking is the ability to express and solve problems in the same kind of way a computer would.

 <!-- I do not suggest the concepts of Computational Thinking and Creativity are in opposition to each other.
 However, for the first part of this chapter I am going to explore both concepts from an academic perspective as a way of finding useful tensions and variety in the way computing teaching is being approached and promoted.